-Tell your doctor or pharmacist that you are taking Lorazepam before taking any other medicine or if you enter hospital for treatment, or if you are taking any other medicines, including those which have not been prescribed by a doctor, since they may affect the way Lorazepam work.
+Tell your doctor or pharmacist that you are taking lorazepam before taking any other medicine or if you enter hospital for treatment, or if you are taking any other medicines, including those which have not been prescribed by a doctor, since they may affect the way Lorazepam Tablets work.

-Lorazepam may also affect the way other drugs work.
-In particular, you should tell your doctor if you are taking any other sedative (e.g. barbiturates or antihistamines), anti-anxiety drugs, anti-depressants, strong pain killers (e.g. methadone), drugs for epilepsy (e.g. phenobarbital or valproate), antihistamines, or drugs for mood or mental disorders (e.g. chlorpromazine, loxapine or clozapine), drugs for cataplexy; treating HIV; to treat delusions or hallucinations; to help with indigestion (e.g. cisapride or omeprazole); muscle relaxants (e.g. baclofen and tizanidine); drugs for addiction treatment (e.g. lofexidine and disulfram); TB drugs such as isazanid; antibiotics such as erthromycin; drugs to treat high blood pressure; Parkinson's disease drugs e.g. levodopa; oestrogen-containing can affect the way that Lorazepam work.
+Lorazepam Tablets may also affect the way other drugs work.
+In particular, you should tell your doctor if you are taking any other sedative (e.g. barbiturates or antihistamines), anti-anxiety drugs, anti-depressants, strong pain killers (e.g. methadone), drugs for epilepsy (e.g. phenobarbital or valproate), antihistamines, or drugs for mood or mental disorders (e.g. chlorpromazine, loxapine or clozapine), drugs for cataplexy; treating HIV; to treat delusions or hallucinations; to help with indigestion (e.g. cisapride or omeprazole); muscle relaxants (e.g. baclofen and tizanidine); drugs for addiction treatment (e.g. lofexidine and disulfram); TB drugs such as isazanid; antibiotics such as erthromycin; drugs to treat high blood pressure; Parkinson's disease drugs e.g. levodopa; oestrogen-containing contraceptives and drugs for asthma (theophylline).
+The dose of these drugs may need to be reduced before you can take lorazepam.